SmaDi-OBDMA/SmaDi-OBDMA-system/README.md

 - click "add", then type the name of the account in the field "enter the object names to be used".
 After, click "check name" and "OK"

 - restart your computer.

+## The functionality of the OBDMA-System

+The OBDMA-system can be tested via writing SPARQL-queries directly (e.g. by using the templates provided below) or via using the provided interface.
+The terms needed for writing SPARQL-queries are given by clicking on the box "ontology".
+There, on the one hand a visual overview of the ontology and its structure is given, on the other hand, a documentation of the classes of the ontology is given.

+If their is interest in the internal functionality of the OBDMA-system, it is possible to look at the folder "input".
+There, the underlying database is given as SQL-file (and for convinience also some of the tables as csv-files and the UDFs additionally in "udfs.txt") and the mapping rules are given in the .obda-file.

+For extending or changing the underlying system, it is necessary to use, e.g. the user-interface of [Ontop](https://ontop-vkg.org/).

 ## SPARQL-templates corresponding to the presented use cases